EGA-archive/refgenDetector/README.md

 # EGA - RefgenDetector

-RefgenDetector is a python tool that inferes the reference genome assembly used during the read alignment for BAM and CRAM files.
+RefgenDetector is a python tool that infers the reference genome assembly used during the read alignment for BAM and CRAM files.
 The proposed tool is designed to facilitate the analysis of genomic data with incomplete metadata annotation.
 RefgenDetector can differentiate between major human reference genome releases, as well as commonly used flavors, by utilizing the LN and SN mandatory fields in the BAM and CRAM headers.
 The tool includes dictionaries with